 What's Best for Embroidery Removal?

 But sometimes, it is necessary.
-No matter the reason, learning how to remove some or all of the embroidery from a design is essential for hobbyists and keep the fabric intact for new stitches.
+No matter the reason, learning how to remove some or all of the embroidery from a design is essential for hobbyists and keeping the fabric intact for new stitches.

 Reasons for Embroidery Removal